DumbergerL/alpaca-server/alpaca-server/README.md

     "name": "THREE",
     "value": 3
   },
-  "cardpile_cards": 24
+  "cardpile_cards": 24,
+  "players_left": 2
 ```

 With the Alpace Endpoint you can get the current game state.
 In `other_players` you can see the names of the other players, how many cards they have on their hand, their score and the coins they have.
 The `hand` array contains your cards. `my_turn` tells you if its your turn to invoke an action.
 The `score` shows you the value of all your coins.
 In `coins` all your coins are stored. `discared_card` contains the current card on top of the discard pile.
-The `cardpile-cards` give you information on how many cards remain, that can be drawn.
+The `cardpile_cards` give you information on how many cards remain, that can be drawn. `players_left` tells you how many players are left in the game.
+It's important because if you are the only player who remains in the game, you can't draw cards.

 ### Perform an action
 * Route: `/alpaca?id=Bto2`